 DEPARTURE LOCATIONS & HOURS OF OPERATION

 At North Station, the ferry stop is located at Lovejoy Wharf at Beverly Street and the Harborwalk.
-In the Seaport, the ferry stop is located at Fan Pier.
+In the Seaport, the ferry stop is located at Fan Pier (the Valkyrie ferry terminal) next to the ICA.
 The Ferry operates from both locations between 6:20 a.m. to 9:40 a.m. and 3:20 p.m. to 7 p.m.

 Service does not operate on weekends or the following holidays: